Patibandha/new-python-education/riddhi_work/readme.md

 Q9) WAP to create scitific calculator?

 Q10) What is `csrf_token` in django? why we use that? what are the advantages? is there any alternetive to csrf_token ?

+Q11) what is lambda in python give exmple of it?

+Q12) what is map, reduce and lambda in python, what are the differece between them, give example?

+Q13)what is inline function, what are the advantage of using it?